GamemakerCasts/gml-documentation/instance_id.md

 *Returns the id of an instance in the room.*

 ### Supported Game Maker Language

 `Game Maker Language 2`

+## Description

+This **read only** array holds all the ids of every active instance within the room.
+This means that if you have used any of the instance_deactivate functions those instances that have been deactivated will not be included in this array (if you have used a value from this array previously, it will now return the keyword noone).

 ## Syntax